HomeArticlesHow ToValidate Email Addresses

 admin@ Often shared; high complaint rate

-info@ Monitored by multiple staff or auto-responder
+info@ Monitored by multiple staff or an auto-responder

 support@ Ticketing system; unsubscribes often missed